Mshah99github/InterAcT/Readme.md

 ## Acknowledgments

-We would like to express our gratitude to the creators of the datasets, tools, and baseline models that were utilized in this project:
+We would like to express our gratitude to the creators of the datasets, tools, and baseline models that were utilized in this study:

 1. **UT-Interaction Dataset**
    | ![Fig 4b - Sample Images of UT Interaction dataset](https://github.com/user-attachments/assets/3647cbc8-5b5e-4bf2-935a-59cfb3986277)